This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Feel free to use light brown sugar as a swap for dark brown sugar.

-- Add ¼ teaspoon of ground ginger and clove for a warmer flavor profile.
+- Add ¼ teaspoons of ground ginger and clove for a warmer flavor profile.
+This would be an excellent place to use any pumpkin pie spice you want to finish off.

 - If you use salted butter, omit the salt from your recipe.

-- If you do not eat pork, use vegan miniature marshmallows.
+- If you do not eat pork, use vegan marshmallows.
+They even come in mini marshmallows.

 - I do not recommend using canned sweet potatoes for this recipe.
-They’re pre-cooked and will turn into mush by the time the buttery syrup is ready.
+They're pre-cooked and will turn mush when the buttery syrup is ready.

 Nutrition